P8UXaE/light_sheet_domes/README.md

 ```

 Be careful with the path of the model.
 You may need to change it if you move the ```denoiseDome.py``` file.
 We can train another model using different images of several domes and timepoints in order to make it more adaptable to a given case.

+# Cellpose for napari

+After installing cellpose for napari (in requirements_pynapari), or ```pip install cellpose-napari```, initializate a napari View.
+Then go to pluggins, and select ```cellpose (cellpose-napari)```.
+- If it does not appear, close napari and open it again.
+You can also check if it is installed in Plugins > Install/Uninstall plugins.
+Once you have it and you select it, a panel will appear on the right of the napari viewer.
+You have to select the image layer you want to segment, and the model.
+Check process stack as 3D and also, if you want to try several parameters, you may want to uncheck the clear previous results box.
+Then just press run segmentation.
+It will take around 5 to 10 minutes to process a ~130 image stack.